Music of Kenya: Swahili and Congolese pop

 The two biggest genres of pop music played by Kenyan bands are called the Swahili sound or the Congolese sound.
 Both are based on soukous (rumba) from the Democratic Republic of the Congo.
 Swahili music can be distinguished by a much slower rhythm, though the styles have had a tendency to merge in recent decades.
 The genres are not distinguished by language, though Swahili pop is usually in Swahili or the related Taiti language.
 Both are sometimes in Lingala or one of the native languages of Kenya.

 Congolese musicians were the most popular performers in Kenya during the 1970s and 1980s, only losing their mainstream acceptance in the early 1990s.
 Orchestre Virunga was perhaps the most popular and long-running of the Congolese bands.
 During this period, Swahili musicians (many from Tanzania) were mostly based around the Wanyika bands.
 This group of often rival bands began in 1971 when a Tanzanian group named Arusha Jazz came to Kenya, eventually becoming the Simba Wanyika Band.
 The band first split in 1978, when many of the group members formed Les Wanyika.
 Other notable Congolese groups in Kenya included Super Mazembe and Les Mangelepa.
 Tanzania's Moro Band and Remmy Ongala also became quite popular in Kenya back in the 1980s.
 It was hard to differentiate them from the native Kenyan singers.

 Hotel pop

 Tourist-oriented pop covers are popular, and employ more live bands than more authentic Kenyan folk and pop genres.
 Them Mushrooms, who began playing the Nairobi hotel circuit in 1987, are among these bands.
-Lately, hotel bands like Them Mushrooms and Safari Sound Band have begun playing reggae.
+Lately, hotel bands like Them Mushrooms and Safari Sound Band began playing reggae.